Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/Module_1_Lesson_Plans/5-hashes.md

 - Speed
 	- Some hash functions are designed to be slow
 	- For our purposes, we generally want them to be fast
+- Collision Resistance
+	- Birthday paradox
+- Motivation for choosing Blake2 in Substrate
+- security via collision resistance explanation
 - Account creation
 	- The property that hashes can be restricted to a fixed output size (e.g. 32 bytes) makes them useful for creating other things, like Account IDs
 	- Multisig account generation, module account generation, etc.
-- Motivation for choosing Blake2 in Substrate
+- Commitment schemes
+	- Preimage design
 - Hash linked structures
 	- comparison to pointer based data structures
 - Hash chains
 - Merkle trees
 - proofs
-- security via collision resistance explanation
-- Use in blockchains
-	- I think we definitely want a diagram of block headers in a hash chain containing the roots of Merkle trees here.